 Methane Emissions: U.S. and International Mitigation Efforts

 Methane is a greenhouse gas (GHG) emitted in part as a result of human activities.
 According to climate scientists, approximately 0.5°C of the net 1.1°C increase in global surface temperatures that has occurred since 1850 may be attributed to methane emissions.
-According to scientists, methane emissions are generally increasing around the world.
+According to such scientists, methane emissions are generally increasing around the world.

 A number of stakeholders and policymakers consider mitigating (i.e., reducing or abating) methane emissions one of the most effective ways to address near-term global warming.
 This is due to methane's potency as a GHG—it has approximately 80 times the warming impact of carbon dioxide over 20 years—and the availability of relatively cost-effective mitigation strategies.